-THE CWP FOCUSES ON ACHIEVING REGIONAL WATER RESILIENCE THROUGH COLLABORATIVE
+THE CWP FOCUSES ON ACHIEVING REGIONAL WATER RESILIENCE THROUGH

-STRATEGIES.
+COLLABORATIVE STRATEGIES.
 Over 200 agencies in Los Angeles County manage a complex network of water systems to meet the needs of our communities and environment.
-To achieve sustainability, resilience, and equity, cross-sector teamwork and a holistic approach to best leverage natural systems and infrastructure are essential.
-This plan is a living document.
-The targets, strategies, and actions are a starting point in this effort.
+To achieve sustainability and resilience, cross-sector teamwork and a holistic approach to best leverage natural systems and infrastructure are essential.
+The CWP is a living document.
+The Targets, Strategies, and Actions are a starting point in this effort.

-The CWP is not intended to address every water-related issue in Los Angeles County.
+It is not intended to address every water-related issue in Los Angeles County.
 Instead, it builds upon and complements the many existing local and regional water planning efforts by focusing on four key focal areas where new or additional regional collaboration can add value.
 These four key focal areas were established through a gaps analysis, which included a review of local and regional planning documents, along with initial stakeholder discussions encompassing a variety of perspectives.
 For each of the four key focal areas, the CWP describes shared desired outcomes, identified by Public Works through discussions with numerous groups and individuals.
-During our gaps analysis, Public Works evaluated disparities in water resilience throughout the County and specifically selected a focal area to address a pressing need.
 The CWP provides an approach for achieving these desired outcomes through collaboration and a platform for measuring progress.